kattunga/zfs-repl/README.md

 Create the configuration files for the source and target systems and then edit the configuration files using your preferred text editor.

 ```
+cd /opt/zfs-repl
-sudo ./source-config > /etc/zfs-repl/zfs-repl.conf
+sudo ./source-config
-sudo ./target-config --host [[user@]target-name] > /etc/zfs-repl/[target-name].conf
+sudo ./target-config --host [[user@]target-name] > hosts/[target-name].conf
-sudo nano /etc/zfs-repl/zfs-repl.conf
+sudo nano zfs-repl.conf
 ```

 ###zfs-repl.conf
-The /etc/zfs-repl/zfs-repl.conf file is a simple way to configure the script without having to edit the code directly.
+The zfs-repl.conf file is a simple way to configure the script without having to edit the code directly.
 The main thing that is needed is to specify the full path to each command.
 The 'source-config' and 'target-config' scripts will handle most of this for you.
 Please check to ensure DATE points to the GNU date command in the zfs-repl.conf file.

 Minimally, in /etc/zfs-repl/zfs-repl.conf you need to specify
 * the email addresses you want to use to email errors/logs from and to